 Again, it not fussy, and it’s spring-centric.
 But this time, there’s a pop of quirkiness.
 It works!

 What do you think?
-Which mantel look is your favorite for spring?
+Which spring mantel decor style is your favorite?
 Be sure to hit the Design Happy blog for more details on both of these designs.

 And whether you’re celebrating the arrival of the weekend or, like me, just continuing your work week, I hope today is a happy one for you.